Micah456/EmailWebApp/README.md

 *Current task:*
 -Fix the following problems:
-1. Convert all dates in emailCollection.xlsx to milliseconds
-2. Update sys api create email and update draft so that it does NOT convert date (should remain in milliseconds)
-3. Change writeemail.js so that when sending NEW email (not updating draft) it does NOT include ID
+1. Change writeemail.js so that when sending NEW email (not updating draft) it does NOT include ID

 *Remaining tasks:*